KittyMac/jsonpath/README.md

-# jsonpath
-JSONPath command-line tool written in Swift
+A command-line tool for manipulating JSON using JSONPath.